Test positive after quarantining? Here’s what the CDC says to do - NewsBreak

 The CDC guidance published online doesn’t address this specific scenario, making it confusing for someone whose symptoms may have been gone for days, but is still testing positive at the end of the isolation period.

-But just because you’ve tested positive, it doesn’t mean you’re contagious, the CDC says.Cannabis compounds in hemp may prevent COVID-19, study finds
+But just because you’ve tested positive, it doesn’t mean you’re contagious, the CDC says.Teachers union has “no confidence” in MCPS pandemic response

 A CDC spokesperson clarified the agency’s guidance to Nexstar: “Testing after the end of a 10-day isolation period is not recommended due to the potential for false positive test results.
 People are no longer considered infectious (able to spread the virus that causes COVID-19) after 10 days have passed since they became infected.”